 Skip to main content

-This JavaScript API is considered outdated, we recommend using API version 2
+This JavaScript API is considered deprecated, we recommend using API version 2

-Note that some methods require the yield keyword.
+Please note that some methods require the use of the keyword yield

 yield this.request()